Properties of the Least Squares Temporal Difference learning algorithm: Other Ways to obtain LSTD

 We now accept equation \ref{eb} as a given and give a statistical derivation as provided in the original LSTD paper \cite{lstd-bb}, based on methods described in \cite{wldr-econ}.
-Now, because we do not observe the expectations $\exs{\gamma \qv{\qs'} }$ and $\exs {\qr}$ in equation \ref{eb}, but merely samples of $\qp$ and $\qp'$ we model the residue wrt.\ the expected value as noise, yielding the probabilistic model $\qrs = \exs{\qr} + \qns$, where we use assumption \ref{a2}, and $\qps' = \exs{\qp' } + \qes$.
-Note that by definition $\exs{\qns} = 0$.
-Observe that this implies that $\exph{\qns} = \exph{\exs{\qns}} = 0$ \fm{f-noise} by the law of iterated expectation (LIE).
-Analogously, $\exph{\qes} = 0$ \fm{f-featurenoise}.
+Now, because we do not observe the expectations $\exs{\gamma V(s') }$ and $\exs {r}$ in equation \ref{eb}, but merely samples of $\phi$ and $\phi'$ we model the residue wrt.\ the expected value as noise, yielding the probabilistic model $r_s = \exs{r} + \eta_s$, where we use assumption given by equation \ref{assm-2}, and $\phi_s' = \exs{\phi' } + \varepsilon_s$.
+Note that by definition $\exs{\eta_s} = 0$.
+Observe that this implies the following by the law of iterated expectation (LIE).